beigeworm/ESP8266-Captive-Portal/README.md

 Then you'll need to recompile the project and upload it to the board.
 I know, it's not elegante, but it works.

 **Credits**

 CREDITS where credit is due

-ESP8266 Captive Portal with Google login page

 This Project is based on ESP-Bug by : https://github.com/willmendil